SRSabudh/IoT_Session_Codes/Readme.md

-This file is related to IoT with cloud baiscs session in sabudh by Saurabh Ritu.
+This file is related to IoT with cloud baiscs session in Sabudh Foundation by Saurabh Ritu.

 Hey Folks, you all have gone through the session and know the basics concepts of mosquitto, mqtt and esp32 and paho python client.